Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 Pacifiers are a great way to help your overtired baby sleep well.
-In event of your baby jolting awake mid nap time, a pacifier can help put them back to sleep.
+If your baby is jolting awake mid-nap time, a pacifier can help put them back to sleep.

 Method 5: Hold Your Baby

-Holding your baby till they fall asleep might not sound like a convenient idea to you, but if it’ll give your baby some sleep time, please do it!
+Holding your baby till they fall asleep might not sound like a convenient idea to you, but if it gives your baby some sleep time, please do it!

 Babies enjoy the warmth of their caregivers; Body contact will help your baby feel safe and secure and can help them fall asleep.

 You can hold your baby for short naps or to lull them back to sleep if they keep waking up every 30 minutes and struggle to stay asleep.

 If you can’t hold your baby for too long, you can make use of a baby wrap to secure him tightly to your body.

 You can get your overtired baby to calm down and sleep by rhythmically moving them.
 Holding your baby close while you rock them or move from side to side is a great way to lull them to sleep.